kvnloughead/sb/README.md

 sb dev       # switches to the repo directory and checks out the branch mapped to 'dev'
 ```

+## Configuration is not necessary

+A default configuration is used that assumes the canonicals repo is in `~/tripleten/se-canonicals_en`, and provides aliases for the commonly referenced branches.
+These default values can be found in [defaults.yaml](defaults.yaml).

 ## Configuration

 Create a config file (default: `~/.config/sb.yaml`) with the following structure: